 Part IV of the Employment Act regulates specific working conditions but applies only to:

-A workman is generally understood as a person who primarily does manual work.
+NOTE: Part IV of the Act does not cover all managers or executives.
+A workman is generally understood as a person who primarily does manual labour.

 Examples of workman jobs:

 machine operator and assembler